 In June 2017, Great Plains Energy and KCP&L announced plans to retire KCP&L's Montrose Station and GMO's Sibley Station by December 31, 2018 and GMO's Lake Road Unit 4/6 by December 31, 2019.
 The decision to retire these generating units was primarily driven by the age of the plants, expected environmental compliance costs and expected future generation capacity needs.
-See Note 19 to the consolidated financial statements for more information.
+See Note 20 to the consolidated financial statements for more information regarding the retirement of Sibley No. 3 Unit.